anantjain6/ProductManagementSystem/Readme.md

 It is a marketplace where customer can place order and Admin can manage inventory of products, view order and generate the report.

 ## Technology Used
+-   Maven for Dependency Management
 -   Spring MVC for Web application development
 -   Spring Data JPA for Creating Custom Repository
--   Spring Boot for Autoconfiguration and Dependency Management
+-   Spring Boot for Autoconfiguration
 -   Spring Security for Authentication & Authorisation
 -   Hibernate Validator for form data validation
 -   H2 In-memory Database for Storing data